blawson69/DoorMaster/README.md

 - The passphrase will be displayed, which you can change at any time.
 - You can choose to remove the "Key" token action whenever the door is unlocked with the proper passphrase.
 By default this "Key Reset" function is OFF, allowing players to *lock* the door with the passphrase as well.

-Passphrases should be alphanumeric and may contain punctuation and spaces, but you should avoid characters used in URLs (colons, forward slashes, etc.).
-They do not have to be unique, but remember that entering a non-unique passphrase on one door will not unlock other doors with the same passphrase.
+Passphrases are case-sensitive and should be alphanumeric.
+You may use punctuation and spaces, but avoid characters used in URLs (colons, forward slashes, etc.).
+Passphrases do not have to be unique, but remember that entering a non-unique passphrase on one door will _not_ unlock other doors with the same passphrase.

-## Lock Tokens
+### Lock Tokens

 If you have a [Keyed Door](#keyed-doors) and wish to provide key input separate from the door itself, you can provide a token named "Lock".
 This especially handy when creating doors that are locked by magical means - puzzles, etc. - that can reveal the passcode after the puzzle or test is completed correctly.
 This Lock token will be the token with which players must interact when using a key or attempting to pick the lock.